-- 2. How financially vulnerable the community are

-- 3. Whether people have good digital skills

-- 4. How many older people live nearby
+- 2. How financially vulnerable the community are - 3.
+Whether people have good digital skills - 4.
+How many older people live nearby - 5.
+How many shops there are which take cash on the high street.

 We use data from CACI to support our understanding of the adults living near a High Street.
 CACI give us robust and consistent data to help us make well informed decisions on where the need is the greatest.